alanlivio/bash-helpers/README.md

-<h1 align="center">dev-env</h1>
+<h1 align="center">shell-helpers</h1>

+This project offers different helpers functions for both `bash` and `pwsh`.
-This project aims to support creating a minimal developer environment in different operating systems.
-It provides helper functions to configure:
+In particular, it support creating a minimal developer environment in different operating systems by configure:

 | cmd shells | graphical shells | terminals | code editors |
 | :-: | :-: | :-: | :-: |